Hex-Interactive/ChainLink/docs/docs/concepts/actions.md

 }
 ```

 In this example above, `ASTData` represents the [currently supported datatypes](chain#supported-datatypes) of Chain, see the [Chain](chain) page for more information.
-The return types of `ValidateTargetFunc` are 1. a boolean indicating a successful validation and 2. the `validatedParam`.
+The return types of `ValidateTargetFunc` are 1. a boolean indicating a successful validation and 2. the developer-defined `validatedParam`.

 It is important to keep [security](../implementation/security#custom) in mind when creating your own Actions.